Medical Intensive Care Unit / Coronary Care Unit - 6H

 Patient Service Supervisor

-The Medical Intensive Care Unit is a 16-bed unit that provides state of the art medical care to the most critically ill patients in 17 counties.
+The Medical Intensive Care Unit/Coronary Care Unit on 6H provides comprehensive medical and coronary care to the most critically ill patients in 17 counties.

-Patients often have multiple diagnoses that include but are not limited to: pneumonia, sepsis, chronic obstructive pulmonary disease, acute respiratory distress syndrome, pulmonary hypertension, acute renal failure, drug overdose, and multi-system organ failure.
-The MICU utilizes cutting edge technology in the areas of hemodynamic monitoring, mechanical ventilation, and sepsis management.
+Patients often have multiple diagnoses that include but are not limited to: pneumonia, sepsis, chronic obstructive pulmonary disease, acute coronary syndromes, heart failure, disturbances in cardiac rhythm, and multi-system organ failure.
+The MICU/CCU utilizes cutting edge technology in the areas of hemodynamic monitoring, mechanical ventilation, and sepsis management.

-Patient and families receive quality care through a collaborative approach from nurses, physicians, dietary, respiratory therapy, spiritual care, palliative care, social work, case management, physical therapy and occupational therapy.
-The complexity of care that is delivered by the nurses in the MICU requires staff to be self-motivated, able to think critically under pressure, and above all have the drive to give the best care possible.
+Patients and families receive quality care through a collaborative approach from nurses, physicians, dietary, respiratory therapy, spiritual care, palliative care, social work, case management, physical therapy and occupational therapy.
+The complexity of care that is delivered by the nurses in the MICU/CCU requires staff to be self-motivated, able to think critically under pressure, and above all have the drive to give the best care possible.